ndf-zz/asfv1/README.md

 ### Instructions

-Each instruction is represented by a mnemonic label followed by zero or more operand expressions separated by commas.
+Each instruction is represented by a mnemonic text followed by zero or more operand expressions separated by commas.

 	MNEMONIC	OPERAND,OPERAND,...